GCSE Geography Coasts Revision Notes

 Exam Questions

-Describe and explain the process of coastal erosion.
+Describe and explain the processes of erosion and deposition at coasts.
 [6 marks]

 6 marksView mark scheme hint▾

-Explain how longshore drift affects coastal landscapes.
+Explain how human activities can impact coastal processes.
 [4 marks]

 4 marksView mark scheme hint▾